contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 ...an administrator needs to setup their <a href="https://zenhub.zengenti.com/Contensis/9/kb/setup-and-configuration/Administration/permissions.aspx">permissions</a>.

+### Formatting links
+Links anywhere in body text should be underlined, but not in titles, long lists or landing pages.

 ## Paragraphs
 Each paragraph should address a single point or idea.
 They should not be too long, nor should they ramble.
 Start each paragraph with one or two sentences containing the key information or conclusion.